What are microservices?

 Imagine that you are building Legos.
 You have several pieces, or building blocks, which you can use to build whatever you like—be it buildings, vehicles, furniture, tech, or whatever else crosses your mind.
-Now imagine a world where Lego consisted of just one, prefabricated piece—with no customisation, flexibility, or imagination for the end user.
+Now imagine a world where Lego consisted of just one, prefabricated piece—with no customization, flexibility, or imagination for the end user.

 In the world of digital experiences the latter was actually (more or less) the reality.
 Historically, what we saw in digital systems like CRMs, CMSs, ERPs, and all the other abbreviations were a large lump of solutions welded together into one big and integrated system.
 This type of system is often called a "monolithic architecture."

 Microservices function like the individual Lego blocks: They are isolated services, allowing you to split up, modularize, upgrade, and develop them independently of each other—enabling faster and safer development.
 Still confused?
 Let's see a formal definition.

 "Microservices" refer to a method within software system architecture where an application is structured as a collection of separate services.
 These services are highly maintainable and testable, loosely coupled, independently deployable, and organized around business capabilities.

 An application may refer to computer software like word processors, spreadsheets, accounting applications, web browsers, media players, flight simulators, or console games— or web applications like computer programs that run in a web browser, which includes webmail, online retail sales, online auctions, social media, image editors, and other advanced websites.